cooperaj/better-twig-i18n/README.md

 ##### Limitations
  * The extraction specifically looks for usages of a `translate` function with the correct signature.
 This may result in false positives dependent on your code base.
+ * It is not currently possible to add notes/comments to a translation entry.
  * For the correct values to be parsed, the string arguments to the `translate` function **must** be inlined strings (quoted or heredoc).
 It is **not** possible to use variables.